srikanthamsa/Next_Gen_Dev/README.md

 # React Calculator App

 This is a simple calculator application built using React.
-The app showcases the implementation of glassmorphism design principles with a teal and cyan color theme.
+The app showcases the implementation of glassmorphism design principles with a beautiful gradient color theme.

 ## Features